Viktor-Mudrytskyi/Hardhat-Lottery/README.md

 # Testing

-npm hardhat test // Will run all in test folder
+npx hardhat test // Will run all in test folder